Status and phase

 Full description

-Test group: Patients will receive HMPL-306 monotherapy:
+The experimental group: Patients treated with HMPL-306 monotherapy:

-The treatment period is defined as the time from the first dose to EOT.
-EOT visit: Patients at EOT are required to return to the study site for an EOT follow-up visit within 30 (±7) days after the last dose of investigational product or before starting any other anti-tumor therapy, whichever occurs first.
+Treatment period is defined as the period from the first dose to EOT.
+EOT Follow-up: Patients with EOT need to return to the site for EOT follow-up within 1-7 days after discontinuing treatment, or before starting other anti-tumor therapy, whichever occurs first.

 Enrollment